Origami Paper Fortune Teller

 The Pattern is Simple and You Can Use Any Paper of Your Choosing

 You can use the design above or you can use a blank sheet of paper.
-Right click to save this pattern to your computer or follow the directions below for folding instructions for any standard sheet of paper.
+Print this Pattern or follow the directions below for folding instructions for any standard sheet of paper.
 Colored paper works as well as plain so go ahead and be creative.
 You can use felt pens, dabbers, or stickers to decorate your fortune teller once it is complete.

 Now it is Time to Begin the Folds